achhunna/bart-widget/README.md

 4. Choose your preferred widget size
 5. Tap the widget to configure it
 6. Select the script you created
+7. **Important**: Add your BART API key
+   - Long press the widget
+   - Choose "Edit Widget"
+   - In the "Parameter" field, paste your BART API key
+   - The widget will not function correctly without a valid API key
-7. Make sure location services are enabled for Scriptable
+8. Make sure location services are enabled for Scriptable

 ## Views